Corporate Governance Report

 The Board has adopted internal guidelines for cheque signatories and approval of capital and operating expenditures to optimise operational efﬁciency.
 Additionally, the Board has direct responsibility for decision-making in respect of the following:

-Each individual Director has objectively discharged his duties and responsibilities at all times as fiduciaries in the interests of the Company.
-Directors who are in any way, directly or indirectly, interested in a transaction or proposed transaction have to declare the nature of their interests in accordance with the provisions of the Companies Act, Chapter 50 of Singapore (the “Companies Act”).
+Each individual Director has objectively discharged his duties and responsibilities at all times as ﬁduciaries in the best interests of the Company.
+Directors who are in any way, directly or indirectly, interested in a transaction or proposed transaction have to declare the nature of their interests in accordance with the provisions of the Companies Act 1967 (the “Companies Act”).

 All relevant information on material events and transactions will be circulated to the Directors as and when they arise.